google/timesketch/docs/sysadmin/troubleshooting.md

 ## UX issues

-To troubleshoot UX issues, the first look should go to the Chrome developer console and look for any output / errors.
+To troubleshoot web frontend issues, the first look should go to the Chrome developer console and look for any output / errors.

 To raise issues related to UX, please provide the following: